elifesciences-publications/article-private-public/README.md

 The paths in these scripts require altering the directory variable ‘repoBase’ to point to your local version of the repository.

-Unthresholded group-level statistical maps supporting whole-brain analyses are available on NeuroVault:*TO BE ADDED*
+Unthresholded group-level statistical maps supporting whole-brain analyses are available on NeuroVault: *TO BE ADDED*.